SonDo580/photo-app/README.md

 - Redux-toolkit
 - Formik
 - Reactstrap
+- Axios

-# The project is from EasyFrontend channel
+# The project is from EasyFrontend channel (with some differences)

 - I don't use lazy loading as the instructor
 - Use different syntax for React-Router (new version)
+- Don't use paramsSerializer in axiosClient (option must be an object)